 A lot of young adults today work and ride public transportation all the way through college.
 Others use a family car during their early driving years.
-In either case, this means that many people are well into their twenties before they decide on the best first car to buy.
+In either case, this means many people are well into their twenties before they decide on the best first car to buy.

-If you take out a loan to buy a new car, depreciation means you'll likely owe more than it’s worth as soon as you start the ignition and drive away.
+If you take out a loan to buy a new car, depreciation means you're likely to owe more than it’s worth as soon as you start the ignition and drive away.
 That’s not good if you need to offload it later, only to find you owe more than any buyer will pay.

 The first question you need to answer is, “What is my budget?”
 It isn't exciting, but it'll narrow down the field from hundreds of cars to a handful (or two).

 Keep in mind that budgeting for car ownership isn't just about paying the car payment.
 There are other associated costs, too.
 Here's a simple way to budget for all of the costs of owning a car: